Wagatha Christie is now a Channel 4 drama – but in reality, it was a farce | Tom Peck

 Because Vardy v Rooney was not a drama, it was a farce.
 It could hardly have been more of a set piece comedic event if it had been scripted (which it now has been).
 One of the most obvious and effective comedic devices ever used is to take supposedly low brow material and subject matter and deliver it in an outwardly high brow way.
 In Posh, Laura Wade’s extremely insightful and generally superb play about the Bullingdon Club (which later became the film The Riot Club), the absurd old Etonians perform classic rap and hip hop hits between the scenes for little dramatic purpose other than it is uproariously funny.

 In real life, the Wagatha Christie trial took this device to its unsurpassable extreme.
-The clipped voices of old Etonian barristers, the oak panelled walls, the gowns and the wigs looked and sounded as if somebody was about to be transported to Botany Bay for life for the theft of a loaf bread.
+The clipped voices of old Etonian barristers, the oak-panelled walls, the gowns and the wigs looked and sounded as if somebody was about to be transported to Botany Bay for life for the theft of a loaf bread.
 But the subject matter was about the difference between stories and main grid on Instagram, how Insta stories work, who was “fuming” with who at what point and why, and so on ad infinitum.

 It could be argued it shed some vague light on the state of the modern world, in the sense that these very well-paid lawyers were being paid by women from lowly backgrounds but who were now much richer than them.
 And more significantly, their vast hourly charge out rates had not furnished any of them with a working understanding of Instagram, something that the vast majority of the population under the age of say 45 takes for granted.